 - Standup India

 Headed by SIDBI, this scheme was launched in April 2016.
-At least one ST or SC borrower and one woman borrower per bank branch can avail this loan to set up a green-field enterprise.
+At least one ST or SC borrower and one woman borrower per bank branch can avail of this loan to set up a green-field enterprise.
 Bank loans are available between Rs.
 10 lakhs and Rs.
 1 crore, under the scheme.
-Tenure of the loan is up to 7 years with 18 months as maximum moratorium period.
+The tenure of the loan is up to 7 years with 18 months as the maximum moratorium period.